chadnetzer/hardlinkpy/README.md

 `hardlinkable` is a tool to scan directories and report files that could be hardlinked together because they have matching content, and (by default) other criteria such as modification time, permissions and ownership.
-It can optionally perform the linking as well, saving storage space.
+It can optionally perform the linking as well, saving storage space (but by default, it only reports information).

+This version is faster, with more accurate reporting of results than the other variants that I have tried.
+It works by gathering full inode information before deciding what action (if any) to take.
+Using the full information allows it to produce exact reporting of what will happen, before any modifications occur.

 ## Example output
 ```